 What is the Difference Between a Contested Divorce and Uncontested Divorce?
-Divorce, also known as the termination of a marriage or marital union, can be a very difficult and trying situation.
+Divorce, also known as terminating a marriage or marital union, can be very difficult and trying.
 If you’re considering going through the process of a divorce it’s important to know the two types of divorce: contested and uncontested.
 An uncontested divorce is one in which both parties agree to all terms of the divorce.
 A contested divorce is one in which the parties cannot agree on the terms of the divorce and must go through the entire divorce process to get a judge to make the final decision.

 The uncontested divorce is done by filing a joint petition for divorce.
 The contested divorce is accomplished by filing divorce papers and then serving them to your spouse.
 Online divorces are easier and much less expensive because the couple agrees on all issues related to the divorce such as alimony, division of property/assets, child support and custody.
 Contested divorces take much longer and are more costly because you must proceed through the divorce process until the judge makes a final decision, or the parties finally reach a settlement.
 An uncontested divorce in Madison County is quicker and much cheaper because there are no court hearings.

 A spouse cannot prevent the other spouse from getting a divorce, but they can prolong the divorce process by not agreeing to the terms of the divorce.
 Either your partner must agree with the terms of the divorce proposed by your divorce lawyer and/or working with his/her own divorce attorney, or the case must go to trial for a judge to make the final decision.
 If both parties can agree on all issues involved in the divorce such as child custody, property/asset division and alimony, then a fast divorce can be filed.